jeflowers/fredapi-sig/README.md

 ## Overview

-This project provides a Python wrapper for the Federal Reserve Economic Data (FRED) API.
+A Python wrapper for the Federal Reserve Economic Data (FRED) API.
 It simplifies the process of fetching economic data series, historical data, categories, and releases from FRED.

 ## Features